KristofferK/msmq-destination-unknown/README.md

 # msmq-destination-unknown
-Using MSMQ Subsystem A must send a message to Subsystem B without either knowning each others addresses.
+Using MSMQ Subsystem A must send a message to Subsystem B without either knowing the address of the other subsystem.

 # The flow
 * Subsystem A sends a request-reply message to Subsystem C asking for Subsystem B's address.